Art Studio, B.F.A.

 Social Science and Fine Arts or Humanities (12 hours)

-- One course selected from Modern Art History (must be passed with a grade of C or higher)
+- Select one course in Modern Art History from the following list: (must be passed with a grade of C or higher)

 - Two additional courses selected from Art History, including one at the 500-level selected from Art History (must be passed with a grade of C or higher)